Entropy-based random quantum states: The entropy-based metric and its volume form

 The BKM metric belongs to the family of quantum generalisations of the classical Fisher-Rao metric \cite{amari2016information} which can all be characterised by second-order variations of monotone divergence measures between states \cite{petz1996monotone,lesniewski1999monotone,scandi2023quantum}.
 While the curvature properties of the BKM metric have been well-studied \cite{petz1994geometry,dittmann2000curvature,michor2000curvature,gibilisco2005monotonicity}, little is known about its role as a measure over $\mathcal{S}(\mathcal{H})$.

-Here we will reveal the connections between the entropy-based metric and random matrix theory, which will lead us to a new method for sampling random density matrices.
-The central idea is to build a random measure on $\mathcal{S}(\mathcal{H})$ from the corresponding Riemannian volume form of $ds^2$, denoted $dV(\rho)$.
-This can be found straightforwardly from diagonalising the metric in~\eqref{eq:entmet}, and becomes
+Here we explore the relationship between the entropy-based metric and random matrix theory, which will lead us to a new method for sampling random density matrices.
+The central idea is to build a random measure on $\mathcal{S}(\mathcal{H})$ from the corresponding Riemannian volume form of $ds^2=-d^2 S(\rho)$, denoted $dV(\rho)$.
+This measure can be motivated operationally by considering the asymptotic distinguishability between neighboring density matrices, following a similar line of reasoning that is used to define Jeffreys' prior in classical inference \cite{ly2017tutorial}.
+As is well known in quantum information theory \cite{hayashi2017quantum}, $n$ copies of two states $\rho$ and $\rho+d\rho$ are practically indistinguishable via a binary quantum hypothesis test when their relative entropy is sufficiently small as $n\to\infty$, namely